semihsayi/Self-Service-AD/README.md

 ### Notification services

-In the NotificationServices project, the services required for sending SMS, Slack and E-mail are developed.
-[Twilio](https://www.twilio.com/),[Teknomart](http://www.teknomart.com.tr/),[NetGSM](https://www.netgsm.com) also, generic SMS service has been developed for companies that support HTTP GET method.
+In the NotificationServices project, the services required for sending SMS, Slack and E-mail are written.
+[Twilio](https://www.twilio.com/),[Teknomart](http://www.teknomart.com.tr/),[NetGSM](https://www.netgsm.com).Also, Generic SMS service has been written for companies that support HTTP GET method.

 **RabbitMQ** is preferred as the message broker in the application architecture.
 Asynchronous endpoints such as sending SMS are made through services that process RabbitMQ message queues.